Marine initiatives planned for April 2024 – April 2026

 This regulatory initiative is part of Transport Canada’s Transportation Sector Regulatory Review Roadmap.

-The proposed regulations would set out construction and equipment requirements for the majority of the Canadian inspected small vessel fleet, including: all types of commercial vessels that are less than 24 metres in length but more than 15 gross tonnage (excluding fishing vessels) and vessels that are 15 gross tonnage or less but carrying more than 12 passengers.
+The proposed regulations would set out construction and equipment requirements for most of the Canadian inspected small vessel fleet, including: all types of commercial vessels that are less than 24 metres in length but more than 15 gross tonnage (excluding fishing vessels) and vessels that are 15 gross tonnage or less but carrying more than 12 passengers.

 The proposed regulations would consolidate requirements which are currently found across several regulations and standards and would fill in the regulatory gap for vessels not subject to the Small Vessel Regulations or the Vessel Construction and Equipment Regulations.
-However, it would not outline or consolidate requirements related to fire safety for the targeted vessels, as these have been established in Part 3 of the Vessel Fire Safety Regulations.
+However, the proposed regulations would not outline or consolidate requirements related to fire safety for the targeted vessels, as these have been established in Part 3 of the Vessel Fire Safety Regulations.

 Potential impacts on Canadians, including businesses